-3.3 Photo-excitation by Stimulated Absorption
+3.3.
+Photo-excitation by Stimulated Absorption

-Photo-excitation can induce a stimulated absorption transition from S0 to S1 indicated in Figure 2 by the vertical energy jump labelled h , connecting the S0, v=0 state to the S1, v=3 state.
+Photo-excitation can induce a stimulated absorption transition from S0 to S1 indicated in Figure 2 by the vertical energy jump labelled hv, connecting the S{0, v=0} state to the s{1, v=3} state.
 The vertical Franck-Condon transition in energy occurs nearly instantaneously, without the atomic nuclei being able to respond yet.
-One can think of the relevant time scales for the vertical energy transition as follows: The transition is will likely occur within one period T=1/ of the optical cycle.
-If we consider that typical wavelengths for electronic transitions for diatomic molecules are in the ultraviolet, an estimate for a UV wavelength of 300 nm (3 x 10-7 m) and the speed of light c (3 x 10 m/s) corresponds to a frequency = 1015 Hz, or 1 PetaHertz.
-The period T is then $10^{-15}$ seconds, or one femtosecond.
+One can think of the relevant time scales for the vertical energy transition as follows: The transition is will likely occur within one period T=1/v of the optical cycle.
+If we consider that typical wavelengths for electronic transitions for diatomic molecules are in the ultraviolet, an estimate for a UV wavelength of 300 nm (3 x 10^{-7} m) and the speed of light c (3 x 10^8 m/s) corresponds to a frequency v = 1015 Hz, or 1 PetaHertz.
+The period T is then 10^{-15} seconds, or one femtosecond.

 Immediately following the transition, the diatomic molecule now resides on the potential energy curve (surface, for a polyatomic molecule) with the geometry of the ground state, and begins to vibrate with characteristics of the excited state v=3 level.
-Note that the blue S1 potential energy curve is broader than the dark red S0 curve.
+Note that the blue S_1 potential energy curve is broader than the dark red S_0 curve.
 For this case, it means that the excited state characteristic vibrational frequency will be lower than in the ground state.

-3.4 Vibrational Relaxation
+3.4.
+Vibrational Relaxation

-A given vibronic excited state for a diatomic molecule such as the $S{1,V=3}$ state shown above may be stable for nanoseconds to even one second, depending on environment and temperature.
+A given vibronic excited state for a diatomic molecule such as the $S{1,v=3}$ state shown above may be stable for nanoseconds to even one second, depending on environment and temperature.
 However, the general case for polyatomic molecules is in general very different.
 For medium and larger sized molecules (10 or more atoms), the density of the several vibrational potential energy curves leads to a multi-dimensional excited-state potential energy surface that is densely packed with both vibrational and rotational levels.
-The black diagonal arrows indicate the direction of the relaxation process in normal organic molecules: the S1,v=3 state will relax rapidly to the S1,v=2 state, followed by subsequent relaxation to the S1,v=1 and S1,v=0 vibronic levels.
+The black diagonal arrows indicate the direction of the relaxation process in normal organic molecules: the $S{1,y=3}$ state will relax rapidly to the $S{1,v=2}$ state, followed by subsequent relaxation to the $S{1,v=1}$ and $S{1,v=0}$ vibronic levels.
 The larger the molecule, the more rapid the relaxation can become.
 For a molecule such as an amino acid, a tetrapyrrole (such as chlorophyll a, or a heme), the vibrational population relaxation can be complete in < 25 femtoseconds.
-In addition to intramolecular pathways made possible by the coupling between a high density of anharmonic states, interactions with neighbouring molecules (gasphase collisions, or low- frequency collective vibrational relaxation.
+In addition to intramolecular pathways made possible by the coupling between a high density of anharmonic states, interactions with neighbouring molecules (gas-phase collisions, or lowfrequency collective vibrations in liquids or phonons in solids) also enhance the rate of vibrational relaxation.
 While much has been learned both theoretically and experimentally about the vibrational relaxation processes, there is no quantitative theory that can predict the vibrational relaxation a priori.

-3.4.1 Radiative versus Non-Radiative Excited State Decay Pathways
+3.4.1.
+Radiative versus Non-Radiative Excited State Decay Pathways

-After vibrational relaxation has occurred over the time scale of some tens of femtoseconds to many picoseconds, the molecule will be metastable in the $S{1,v=0}$ state for a time frame ranging from hundreds of picoseconds ( $10^{-10}$ s) to hundreds of nanoseconds ( $10^{-7}$ s).
-From the $S{1,v=0}$ level, the eventual relaxation to the ground state can proceed by two general pathways: one radiative, in which light is emitted from the molecular excited state, and the other non-radiative, where a jump is made from the S1 excited-state electronic manifold to the S0 manifold.
+After vibrational relaxation has occurred over the time scale of some tens of femtoseconds to many picoseconds, the molecule will be metastable in the $S{1,v=0}$ state for a time frame ranging from hundreds of picoseconds (10^{-10} s) to hundreds of nanoseconds (10^{-7} s).
+From the $S{1,v=0}$ level, the eventual relaxation to the ground state can proceed by two general pathways: one radiative, in which light is emitted from the molecular excited state, and the other non-radiative, where a jump is made from the S_1 excited-state electronic manifold to the S_0 manifold.
 A third less probable possibility, intersystem crossing, is discussed below.